jochenalt/Ondine/docs/OmniWheels.md

 # Omniwheels

 The omniwheel I was looking for should follow the idea of the [japanese patent 2001-191704](https://astamuse.com/ja/published/JP/No/2001191704) from 2001.
+For your convinience, [this](https://translate.google.com/translate?hl=en&sl=ja&tl=en&u=https%3A%2F%2Fastamuse.com%2Fja%2Fpublished%2FJP%2FNo%2F2001191704) is the google translation of it.

 <img width="250px" src="../images/omniwheel/japanese patent.jpg" >

 This patent has a surprising design of the big roll.
 Its width is much smaller than the small rolls, and it runs with one bearing only.
-Due to my poor japanese language skills I was not able to find out why the authors chose a design so complex to manufacture.
+I was not able to find out why the authors chose a design so complex to manufacture.

 <img  width="350px" src="../images/omniwheel/japanese patent big roll.png" >